 Lisa Angert Morris, MS, LPC, CGP, CPCS

-In addition to my direct clinical practice, I have been continuously involved with nonprofit mental health agencies in Atlanta for more than 25 years and am passionate about tending to the infrastructure of nonprofit organizations.
+In addition to my direct clinical practice, I have been continuously involved with nonprofit mental health agencies in Atlanta for more than 30 years and am passionate about tending to the infrastructure of nonprofit organizations.
 I have gained experience in program development, management, fiscal oversight, board expansion, grant writing and many other aspects of nonprofit administration.
-I have been a member of the International Society for Traumatic Stress Studies (ISTSS) since 1997 and served as a member of the ISTSS Finance Committee (as a non-board member) from 2004-2008 and as the Audit Committee Chairperson from 2009 to the present.
+I have been a member of the International Society for Traumatic Stress Studies (ISTSS) since 1997 and served as a member of the ISTSS Finance Committee (as a non-board member) from 2004-2008 and as the Audit Committee Chairperson and Leadership Council Member from 2009 to the present.
 I have served on local boards for counseling centers, been a peer reviewer for the state licensing board, and evaluated grant applications for a county arts organization.
-For more information about MCS, please take a look at www.mcsatlanta.org.

 I completed my undergraduate degree at Emory University in 1984, where I was a double major in Psychology and Music.
 My Master of Science degree, in Community Counseling, was completed in 1987 at Georgia State University.
 Since finishing my graduate education, I completed licensure, in Georgia, as a Licensed Professional Counselor (LPC) in 1991 and have been a Certified Group Psychotherapist (CGP-National Certification) since 1996.
 In 2015, I became a Certified Professional Counselor Supervisor (CPCS).
 In addition to this supervisory designation, I am also qualified to provide Telemental Health Therapy and Supervision.
 From 2019-2022, I was appointed by the Governor, to the Georgia Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists and served as the Chairperson for the last year of my tenure.